-4.43 Form of Securities Purchase Agreement+ 4.44 Consulting agreement with CGY Investment Limited effective on January 10, 2020 4.45 Distribution and Marketing Agreement between Nativus Life Sciences Limited and Multipak Limited 4.46 Administrative Consultant Services Agreement with Aeneas Management Limited dated January 1, 2019 4.47 Secondment Agreement between the Company and Aenco Limited dated January 1, 2019 4.48 Secondment Agreement (2) between the Company and Aenco Limited dated April 1, 2020 8.1 List of Subsidiaries 12.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a)/15d-14(a) 12.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a)/15d-14(a) 13.1 Certification of Chief Executive Officer and Chief Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 15.1 Consent of Marcum Bernstein & Pinchuk LLP 99.1 Code of Business Ethics 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+4.43 Form of Securities Purchase Agreement + 4.44 Consulting agreement with CGY Investment Limited effective on January 10, 2020 4.45 Distribution and Marketing Agreement between Nativus Life Sciences Limited and Multipak Limited 4.46 Administrative Consultant Services Agreement with Aeneas Management Limited dated January 1, 2019 4.47 Secondment Agreement between the Company and Aenco Limited dated January 1, 2019 4.45 Distribution and Marketing Agreement between Nativus Life Sciences Limited and Multipak Limited 4.46 Administrative Consultant Services Agreement with Aeneas Management Limited dated January 1, 2019 4.47 Secondment Agreement between the Company and Aenco Limited dated January 1, 2019 4.46 Administrative Consultant Services Agreement with Aeneas Management Limited dated January 1, 2019 4.47 Secondment Agreement between the Company and Aenco Limited dated January 1, 2019 4.47 Secondment Agreement between the Company and Aenco Limited dated January 1, 2019 4.48 Secondment Agreement (2) between the Company and Aenco Limited dated April 1, 2020 8.1 List of Subsidiaries 12.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a)/15d-14(a) 12.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a)/15d-14(a) 13.1 Certification of Chief Executive Officer and Chief Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarba Oxley Act of 2002 15.1 Consent of Marcum Bernstein & Pinchuk LLP 99.1 Code of Business Ethics 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-Furnished with this annual report on Form 20-F

-Filed with this annual report on Form 20-F

-Incorporated by reference to our Registration Statement Filed on Form F-1 on September 5, 2018

-+++ Incorporated by reference to our Registration Statement Filed on Form F-1 on November 15, 2018

-Incorporated by reference to our Current Report on Form 6-K filed on April 1, 2019

-+++ + (1) (2) (3) Incorporated by reference to our Current Report on Form 6-K filed on February 26, 2020

-Incorporated by reference to our Current Report on Form 6-K filed on April 24, 2019 Incorporated by reference to our Current Report on Form 6-K filed on August 14, 2019

-Incorporated by reference to our Registration Statement Filed on Form F-1 on September 5, 2018; portions of the exhibit were previously omitted in reliance on the confidential treatment provisions available pursuant to revised paragraph 4(a) of Instructions as to Exhibits of Form 20-F.

-(4) Incorporated by reference to our annual report on Form 20-F filed on April 15, 2019; portions of the exhibit were previously omitted in reliance on the confidential treatment provisions available pursuant to revised paragraph 4(a) of Instructions as to Exhibits of Form 20-F.

-Incorporated by reference to our annual report on Form 20-F filed on April 15, 2019.
-(5)

-(6) Certain information from this exhibit has been excluded from this exhibit because it both (i) is not material and (ii) would likely cause competitive harm to the Registrant if publicly disclosed.
+- Furnished with this annual report on Form 20-F - Filed with this annual report on Form 20-F - Incorporated by reference to our Registration Statement Filed on Form F-1 on September 5, 2018 - Incorporated by reference to our Registration Statement Filed on Form F-1 on November 15, 2018 - Incorporated by reference to our Current Report on Form 6-K filed on April 1, 2019 - Incorporated by reference to our Current Report on Form 6-K filed on February 26, 2020 - Incorporated by reference to our Current Report on Form 6-K filed on April 24, 2019 - ++ + (1) (2) (3) Incorporated by reference to our Current Report on Form 6-K filed on August 14, 2019 - Incorporated by reference to our Registration Statement Filed on Form F-1 on September 5, 2018; portions of the exhibit were previously omitted in reliance on the confidential treatment provisions available pursuant to revised paragraph 4(a) of Instructions as to Exhibits of Form 20-F. - (4) Incorporated by reference to our annual report on Form 20-F filed on April 15, 2019; portions of the exhibit were previously omitted in reliance on the confidential treatment provisions available pursuant to revised paragraph 4(a) of Instructions as to Exhibits of Form 20-F. - Incorporated by reference to our annual report on Form 20-F filed on April 15, 2019.
+(5) - (6) Certain information from this exhibit has been excluded from this exhibit because it both (i) is not material and (ii) would likely cause competitive harm to the Registrant if publicly disclosed.